 |Elevation Change:||-478' net elevation loss (+514' total roundtrip elevation gain)|

 Muir Beach Overlook is located just north of Muir Beach along Highway 1 in Marin County.
-A short interpretive trail ventures out along a razor thin headland with remarkable views of Muir Beach, South Beach, North Beach, Stinson Beach and the Bolinas and Point Reyes peninsulas.
+A short interpretive trail leads out along a razor thin headland with views that extend across Muir Beach, South Beach, North Beach, Stinson Beach and the Bolinas and Point Reyes peninsulas.

 The Owl Trail, named for great horned owls that roost in the area's cypress trees, runs north from the overlook on high bluffs to Slide Ranch, where it splits for North Beach and South Beach.

 North Beach is small, turbulent and private with large sea stacks just off shore.
-South Beach is more accessible, with renowned tide pools and brilliant wildflowers along its bluffs.
+South Beach is more accessible, with biologically rich tide pools and abundant wildflowers along its bluffs.

 Elect South Beach at low tide and during peak blooms, and North Beach for a more rugged and secluded experience: